huijing/slides/gdaygt-2017/README.md

 Finally, we have the <code>align-items</code> and <code>justify-items</code> properties, which set the default <code>align-self</code> and <code>justify-self</code> behaviour of all the items within the grid.

+Earlier on, I mentioned that Flexbox and Grid work really together, and I want to share an example of that.

+The image on the left is a page from the publication Malerei, Fotografie, Film by László Moholy-Nagy, who was a professor at the Bauhaus school.
+The layout is made up of several striking, thick, black borders around each grid cell.

+Each cell contains a different type of content and their alignment varies from cell to cell.
+So how would we align things according to the original design?

+When I started building this out, my first instinct was to use the <code>justify-self</code> and <code>align-self</code> properties to adjust the content positions.
+NNice try, but it was a no go.

+The border property applies onto the grid item.
+Any grid alignment property other than stretch will make the size of the grid item fit to its contents.
+Any borders applied to grid items naturally fit the grid item’s contents, so I couldn’t do that, it messed up the design.

+But if instead we apply <code>display: flex</code> on the grid item, we can now use flex alignment properties applied on the flex container to position the grid item's content accordingly.

+Remember, awesome together.
 With all that sorted, let's look at some of the more interesting layouts we can now achieve with manual placement in CSS grid.

 ## On vertical whitespace